How to Make Buckwheat Cake

 Calories: 233kcal | Carbohydrates: 33g | Protein: 4g | Fat: 11g | Saturated Fat: 5g | Sodium: 148mg | Potassium: 266mg | Fiber: 3g | Sugar: 15g | Vitamin A: 6IU | Vitamin C: 1mg | Calcium: 38mg | Iron: 2mg

-Comments are appreciated!
+Comments are moderated to ensure a respectful and constructive environment.
 Your email address will not be published.
 Required fields are marked with *.

 1. 5 stars

-i wrote you awhile back, singing the praises of this recipe. i’m curious:
+I wrote you awhile back, singing the praises of this recipe.
+I’m curious:

 2. Thank you!
 I’ve used Bob’s Red Mill (dark) and Yupik (light) and it turns out well regardless.
 I’m sure Anita’s would work well too.
 Glad you enjoyed the cake!